dwp/dataworks-admin-utils/README.md

     1. In the appropriate file under `ci/terraform-taint/jobs`,
     1. modify resource reference in `get` step;
     1. modify `TF_WORKSPACE` value;
-    1. put space-separated list of TF resources into `RESOURCE_NAMES` variable
+    1. put a space-separated list of TF resource addresses into `RESOURCE_ADDRESS_LIST` variable
 1. Aviator and run, verify that `state show` output lists the expected resources.
 1. Uncomment the line with `taint` command.
 1. Aviator and run.